picomadrazo/Genome-wide-gRNA-library-generator/README.md

 # Genome-wide-gRNA-library generator
 Tool to generate genome-wide gRNA libraries for fungal genomes, compatible with cytidine deaminase base editors.

-The starting material are a genome assembly and the CDS catalogue.
+The starting materials are a genome assembly and the CDS catalogue.
 The script looks in the gene CDS for NGG spacers that contain CGA, CAA, CAG (or CCA in the antisense) codons in the first 2-9 nucelotides.
 These codons can efficiently transition into stop condons by the cytidine deaminase activity of popular base editors.
 The output is a .fasta file with a single spacer for each predicted gene.

 Usage is: